leifoolsen/my-playground/mdl-webpack/readme.md

 A few custom components are also hosted in this project (later they should move to their own repo).

+## Why
+Material Design Lite is a great SASS/CSS framework, but the pre built themes was not sufficient for my use.
+SASS with Webpack provides control with all aspects of MDL and makes it easy to customize the design.

 ## Getting started
 * [NodeJS](https://nodejs.org/en/) version 4.x or 5.x must be installed in advance and it is assumed that you have basic knowledge of NodeJS.
 * Fork, clone or download ZIP